Microsoft’s Open XML document formats

 On the face of it, this sounds good, but my first impression is still “oh no, yet more explaining to customers why their users on previous Office versions can’t read documents that have been sent from Office 12 users”.
 Oh well, I guess that’s the price of progress, but isn’t .PDF a de facto standard for document interchange these days?

-2 thoughts on “Microsoft’s Open XML document formats”
+2 responses to “Microsoft’s Open XML document formats”